 While this post is focusing on the attractions, hotels, and restaurants that are best for an adult-only trip to Walt Disney World, the entire property is great for adults.
-I’ve had just as much fun riding attractions like it’s a small world without kids.
+I’ve had just as much fun experiencing classic rides like it’s a small world, without kids.

 This is especially true if you have fond memories of traveling to Disney World as a kid.
 So as you plan your trip, remember that planning a Walt Disney World adult trip doesn’t have to only include specific attractions.
 Do whatever you want to do, because Disney World is fun for people of all ages.

 If you have young children, you may want to experience the Walt Disney World thrill rides that you don’t normally get to ride.
-In my opinion, the best rides for adults include:
+In my opinion, the best rides for adults include these popular rides: